This post was most recently updated on August 3rd, 2019

 The Uffizi Gallery is most famous for works by Botticelli, Leonardo da Vinci, Bellini, Raphael, Albrecht Durer, Michelangelo, and many other Renaissance artists.
 I am not an art expert by any means, but I loved seeing these incredibly beautiful works.

 After a few hours in the Uffizi Gallery, we headed to the Accademia, primarily to see what everyone wants to see there–Michelangelo’s exquisite sculpture of David.
 That’s not the only thing worth seeing there, but it is enough reason to go.
 We were not disappointed.
 (Except with the fact that we couldn’t take any photos!)
 Michelangelo was somehow able to carve incredible detail, down to the veins and tendons.
 I’ve included a few photos to give you an idea, thanks to ciaoflorence.it and sunilshinde.com.

 From our travel journal, my husband wrote, ” The Michelangelo David was a marvel to see.
 Having observed so many other sculptures we better appreciated the boundaries he challenged and the quality of his work.
 Truly no other sculpture stands as freely and as large and looks so realistic.”

-Next on our agenda was the Florence cathedral, or Dome of Florence.
-The actual dome was designed by Brunelleschi, and is the largest and tallest concrete freestanding dome in the world.
+Next on our agenda was the Florence cathedral, or Duomo (dome).
+The actual duomo was designed by Brunelleschi, and is the largest and tallest concrete freestanding dome in the world.
 The cathedral, baptistry, and the campanile are all part of the UNESCO World Heritage Site.
 Unfortunately, the combination of an hours-long wait and pouring rain kept us away.
 If I ever return, I’ll go there first!

 Next we explored the Bargello art museum, which used to be a former barracks and prison.
 Again, we could not take any photos except of a stained glass window and the inside courtyard.
 But it was a very interesting museum with some amazing works.